Information

 Bouncing Drops of Water

-When water drops bounce on a flat surface, symmetry suggests that they do not spin, but rather
+When water drops bounce on a flat surface, symmetry suggests that they do not spin, but rather bounce and splash.
+However, when bouncing on a surface with an asymmetrical pattern, they can both bounce and spin.*

 Investigate the bouncing of water droplets both experimentally and physically.